Unramifiedness of weight one Hilbert Hecke algebras: Introduction

 \subsection{Acknowledgements}

 { The authors are indebted to Fabrizio Andreatta, Adel Betina, Frank Calegari, Fred Diamond, Payman Kassaei, Sheng-Chi Shih and Liang Xiao for many clarifying explanations and discussions.
 The debt to the works of Andreatta--Goren \cite{AG} and Reduzzi--Xiao~\cite{RX} is evident.

+The authors would particularly like to thank the anonymous referee for the careful reading pointing out several inaccuracies and for the insightful comments which helped tremendously improve the manuscript.

+The research leading to this article is jointly funded by the Agence National de Recherche ANR-18-CE40-0029 and the Fonds National de Recherche Luxembourg INTER/ANR/18/12589973 in the project {\it Galois representations, automorphic forms and their L-functions} (GALF).

-The first two authors would like to thank the IISER Pune and the ICTS Bangalore, where part of the work was done, for their hospitality.
-The work at ICTS Bangalore was done during a visit of the first two authors for participating in the program - Perfectoid spaces (Code: ICTS/perfectoid2019/09).
-The research leading to this article is jointly funded by the Agence National de Recherche ANR-18-CE40-0029 and the Fonds National de Recherche Luxembourg INTER/ANR/18/12589973 in the project {\it Galois representations, automorphic forms and their L-functions (GALF)}.}
+The first two authors would like to thank IISER Pune and ICTS Bangalore, where part of the work was done, for their hospitality, namely during the program {\it Perfectoid spaces } (Code: ICTS/perfectoid2019/09).
+The first author was partially supported by a Young Investigator Award from the Infosys Foundation, Bangalore and also by the DST FIST program - 2021 [TPN - 700661]. }